hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 ### Scheduling your workshop
 Please add all workshops, both public and private, to the shared instruqt-workshops Google calendar as follows:

-1. Create a new event on the instruqt-workshops calendar and set the name to the name of your workshop which could match a name being used by Field Marketing if it is public or the name of a specific customer and a product if it is private.
+1. Create a new event on the instruqt-workshops calendar and set the name to the name of your workshop which could match a name being used by Field Marketing if it is public or the name of a specific customer and a product if it is private. **Note that this calendar event should be separate from the one you send to workshop attendees.**
 2. Set the begin and end times of the event to the begin and end times of your workshop.
 3. Include the following information in the description:
     1. The name of the host (probably yourself) after "Host:"
     2. The names of presenters after "Presenters:"
-    3. A list of tracks that your workshop will use after "Tracks:", listing the URL of each track on its own line.
+    3. A list of tracks that your workshop will use after "Tracks:", listing the URL of each track on its own line. **Please do not list links to Instruqt invites.**

 Before saving the event, be sure to set the calendar as "instruqt-workshops" instead of your own personal calendar.